binkley/kotlin-multiple-dispatch/README.md

 align="right"/>
 </a>

-# Examples of Multiple Dispatch in Kotlin
+# Examples of Multiple dispatch in Kotlin

 This code is a "finger exercise" written for pleasure.